-There are various reasons companies invest in email marketing and each reason requires its own type, style, and cadence of collateral.
+There are various reasons companies invest in email marketing strategy services and each reason requires its own type, style, and cadence of collateral.
 Just because everyone else is doing email marketing shouldn’t be your reason for doing it too.
 Are you seeking to build brand awareness?
 Generate leads and sales?
 Strengthen the relationship you have with existing customers?

 Once you define business goals, you can focus on how to achieve them.
 Different goals require different marketing tactics, and mapping one back to the other is paramount to success.
 For instance, if you’d like to drive brand awareness, your emails are going to sound distinct and go to a specialized list of people relative to emails for generating leads or strengthening existing customer relationships.
 Your goals will define how you approach each step of an email campaign.